Big Bang Singularity Resolution In Quantum Cosmology: Methodological Principles

-In the context of stability of result it is worth making a short digression regarding the interesting connection between stability of the results of resolution criteria and the Belinsky-Khalatnikov-Lifshitz (BKL) conjecture.
-The BKL conjecture is a classical hypothesis of the existence of dynamical behaviour such that at the asymptotic approach to the singularity there is a decoupling of spatial points leading to a scenario in which the universe exhibits the dynamics of a finite dimensional Bianchi model at each spatial point \cite{belinskii:1982}.
-The prinicpal physical mechanism behind BKL behaviour is that the dynamical influence of spatial derivatives embodying communication between spatial points is overwhelmed by the time dependence of the local dynamics as the singularity is approached.
-The generic existence of such behaviour can be supported by evidence based on numerical investigations \cite{berger:2002,garfinkle:2007}.
-In the context of classical Bianchi IX models it has been argued that non-singular classical behaviour demonstrated in relational variables \cite{koslowski:2018} should be stable under de-idealisation to the full classical theory on the basis of a proof that spatial points decouple in the approach to the singularity and evolve as independent Bianchi IX systems \cite{andersson:2001} combined with an assumption that only a `stiff' component of matter.
-A quantum version of the BKL conjecture might then secure the robustness of singularity resolution under the quantum version of this de-idealisation.
-In particular, the idea that lessons regarding the quantum nature of the big-bang singularities in Bianchi models may be valid much more generally \cite{ashtekar:2009}.
-A BKL-based argument for the stability of resolution results under de-ideasliation away from quantum Bianchi models is limited, however, by the fact that quantum bouncing models can generally be expected to prevent the asymptotic approach to singularity and thus resolution would happen away from the limit in which the BKL conjecture would be valid \cite{bojowald:2011c,bojowald:2020}.\footnote{In such circumstances the singularity \textit{would} still be avoided by a quantum bounce, however, there would no longer by an argument available that this dynamics could be analysed via Bianchi models based on the BKL conjecture.}
+The relevance of BKL to stability of result of resolution criteria can then be understood in terms of the potential for a quantum version of the BKL conjecture to secure the robustness of singularity resolution under de-idealisation from finite to infinite dimensions.
+In particular, the idea would be that lessons regarding the quantum nature of the big-bang singularities in Bianchi models may be valid much more generally precisely because of the decoupling between spatial points in the BKL regime \cite{ashtekar:2009}.
+A BKL-based argument for the stability of resolution results under de-ideasliation away from quantum Bianchi models is limited, however, by the fact that quantum bouncing models can generally be expected to prevent the asymptotic approach to singularity and thus resolution would happen away from the limit in which the BKL conjecture would be valid \cite{bojowald:2011c,bojowald:2020}.
+In such circumstances the singularity \textit{would} still be avoided by a quantum bounce, however, there would no longer by an argument available that this dynamics could be analysed via Bianchi models based on the BKL conjecture.